illinois-data-curation/is477-sp25-group17/ProjectPlan.md

 This dataset lists all buildings required to follow the Chicago Energy Benchmarking Ordinance.
 It includes commercial, institutional, and residential buildings larger than 50,000 square feet.
 The main purpose of this dataset is to help building owners, managers, and representatives check if their property needs to comply with the ordinance by the June 1st annual deadline.
 Each building in this dataset is assigned a unique Chicago Energy Benchmarking ID.
 This ID is used to link the covered buildings dataset with the main energy benchmarking dataset, allowing for better analysis of energy performance across different buildings.

 ## Timeline
-### **Week 1: Data Cleaning**
+### **Week 1: Data Acquisition & Integration**
 To be completed by: Harshi
+- Develop scripts (Python) to import datasets
+- Use integrity checks to confirm data has imported accurately
+- Create methods to integrate both datasets with a common variable (Building ID)

+### **Week 2: Data Cleaning**
+To be completed by: Ashley
 - Preprocess and clean missing/null values to ensure data completeness
 - Standardize variables with large ranges (e.g., building size) for consistency in analysis
-- Link datasets through ID matching to integrate relevant information
+- Document data cleaning and quality assessment steps

-### **Week 2: Descriptive Analytics**
+### **Week 3: Data Visualization**
-To be completed by: Ashley
+To be completed by: Both
+- Generate summary statistics to understand data distribution.
 - Generate initial visualizations (histograms, box plots, bar plots, pie charts, etc.) to understand data distribution
 - Create correlation maps to identify key relationships between variables
-- Compute summary statistics to provide an overview of data characteristics

-### **Week 3: Data Analysis**
-To be completed by: Both
-- Develop predictive models for deeper insights
-  - Perform **linear regression** to analyze emission rates
-  - Use **classification models** to analyze building size
-- Optimize model performance through hyperparameter tuning
-- Evaluate model effectiveness using performance metrics such as **R²** for regression and **Cohen’s Kappa** for classification
+- Document the rationale behind visualization choices and analysis methods

 ### **Week 4: Documentation & Results Presentation**
 To be completed by: Both
 - Summarize key findings and connect them to the research questions
 - Compare results with initial hypotheses to assess accuracy
-- Generate visualizations (e.g., maps) to effectively present insights and trends
+- Generate more visualizations (e.g., map) if necessary to effectively present insights and trends